greenfork/kisa/README.md

 Kisa is in its early stage and it is not usable at the moment.

-There's a growing set of design documents beware most of it is not implemented.
+There's a growing set of design documents, beware most of it is not implemented.
 It will be further moved to a more appropriate place.
 * [Cursor design](CURSOR_DESIGN.md)
 * [Client architecture design](CLIENT_ARCHITECTURE_DESIGN.md)